Peripheral artery disease and intermittent claudicationPeripheral arterial disease; PAD; Peripheral vascular disease

 People with PAD may or may not have symptoms.
 Because symptoms may be mild or even absent, many cases of PAD go undiagnosed.

 Symptoms may be described as pain, ache, cramping, a sense of fatigue, or nonspecific discomfort that occurs with exercise.
 There is no discomfort while standing.
-Symptoms go away rapidly with rest, usually within a few minutes.
+Symptoms go away rapidly with rest.
+If exercise is restarted, pain will come back after a while and the cycle is repeated, such that the person can predict the distance after which symptoms reoccur.
 At first, symptoms may only initially develop when walking uphill, walking faster, or walking longer distances.Intermittent claudication symptoms are most common in the calf muscles.
 This is because the most frequently affected artery is the

 popliteal artery, which branches off from the